Sparse Approximate Inference for Spatio-Temporal Point Process Models: Inference

-This ensures that the forward and backward messages $\alpha_{t}$ and $\beta_{t}$ have a sparse precision structure $G(\vect{f})$ at all times.
-The message passing algorithm has to be run iteratively until a fixed point is reached.
-Once convergence is achieved, the above definition of the messages results in the weak consistency conditions
+These projections ensure that the forward and backward messages $\alpha_{t}$ and $\beta_{t}$ have a sparse precision structure, defined by $G(\vect{f})$, at all times.
+Similarly to the approach presented in the previous section, this new approximate message-passing algorithm (i.e., equations \eqref{EqnDWfree2}, \eqref{EqnUPfree2},\eqref{EqnAlpha} and \eqref{EqnBeta}) is computed iteratively until a fixed point is reached.
+As in Section \ref{SecLK}, once convergence is achieved, the above definition of the messages results in the weak consistency conditions